gardener-community/hackathon/2025-07_Sofia/README.md

 **Problem Statement:**
 We don't have a guide for developers how to write good input validation.
 Let's document what different types of validation we have across the components; how to write good validation code with examples; checklist and best practices.
 When we have the guide, we could even work on adapting components and codebase to comply with it.

-Input validation is vast area.
+Input validation is a vast area.
 There are several points for improvements we can make there.
 There is a need for a guide for developers how to write validation code - examples, checklist and best practices.
 On the other side, there are also many challenging topics in the input validation area.
 One of these topics is how can extension admission components validate referenced resources in easy and reliable manner.